-1. Detach the dust bin: To have full access to the main brushes, you’ll have to remove the dust container.
+1. Detach the dust bin: To access the main brushes fully, you must remove the dust container.

 3. Remove the brushes: Once the brush guard is out of the way, you can remove the two main brushes.

-4. Clean the brushes: Untangle any hair on the brushes – you can use the blade part of the brush cleaning tool or a scissor.
+4. Clean the brushes: Untangle any hair on the brushes.
+You can use the blade part of the brush cleaning tool or scissors.
 I prefer the latter.
 Also, make sure to clean the axles on both sides.
-Remove the yellow guard as hair and debris will accumulate underneath it.
+Remove the yellow guard, as hair and debris will accumulate underneath it.

 5. Use a towel to wipe the blade brush: Dust will accumulate on the blade brush.
 You can use a handheld vacuum or a clean towel to tidy up this part.